David Hirst (footballer): International career

 He made his international debut in the 1–0 win over Australia, but was replaced at half-time.
 He was named as a substitute in the next game against New Zealand.
 He came on at half-time and within three minutes of the restart he scored his first (and only) England goal.
 With Gary Lineker rested, he lined up with Alan Shearer against France at Wembley.
 Graham Taylor said, "It's not a question of who will replace Lineker, but who will partner David Hirst"..
 England won the game 2-0 with Shearer scoring just before half time.
 Hirst was replaced by Lineker at the break, who also scored.
 It became Hirst's third and final England match.
 Although he was selected for more England squads, injuries kept him out of the team.

 Coaching career

 In April 2013, Hirst was appointed as a coach in the Sheffield Wednesday academy set up.
 He also held a similar position with Crystal Palace.

 Personal life

 Hirst is of Scottish descent through his father.
 David is the father of professional footballer George Hirst.

 He has worked as a corporate hospitality host for Sheffield Wednesday during recent seasons.

 Style of play

-Hirst was often considered a rare breed of 'total striker' and had pace, height, heading, strength, dribbling, creativity and being in the right place at the right time.
-Although predominantly left-footed, he had an excellent right foot too and scored some spectacular goals from range with both feet.
+Hirst was widely regarded by contemporary commentators and peers as a versatile "complete forward," possessing a combination of physical presence, technical ability, and tactical awareness.
+Standing 5 ft 11 in, he combined aerial ability and strength with notable explosive pace and dribbling skills.
+Though predominantly left-footed, he was proficient with both feet and gained a reputation for scoring long-range goals.

 Hirst previously held the record for the fastest recorded shot, hitting the bar at 114 mph against Arsenal at Highbury in September 1996.